Close Menu

 Highlights

-Description : A vulnerability classified as critical was found in Tenda FH1205 2.0.0.7(775).
-This vulnerability affects the function fromVirtualSer of the file /goform/VirtualSer.
-The manipulation of the argument page leads to stack-based buffer overflow.
-The attack can be initiated remotely.
+Description : A vulnerability classified as critical was found in D-Link DIR-619L 2.06B01.
+Affected by this vulnerability is the function formWlanGuestSetup of the file /goform/formWlanGuestSetup.
+The manipulation of the argument curTime leads to stack-based buffer overflow.
+The attack can be launched remotely.
 The exploit has been disclosed to the public and may be used.
+This vulnerability only affects products that are no longer supported by the maintainer.

 Severity: 8.8 | HIGH